 Many know that the bicycle became Deb’s primary mode of transportation when she vowed not to replace her car after it was totaled in a crash.
 The bicycle is such a fitting symbol for Deb.
 It takes human power to move.
 Every inch of progress is made only by your own energy and determination.
 And yet the bicycle alone won’t get you there.
 Without others investing in the right infrastructure, teaching safe riding habits, manufacturing helmets and panniers, it wouldn’t be a viable option for daily transportation.

 And that was Deb.
 Completely self-motivated and driven, yet with a big vision which required collaboration.
-That’s why she included so many others in conversation as she developed the National Partnership, launched it with a steering committee of about 20 advocates, and created an affiliate model for the organization.
+That’s why she included so many others in conversation as she developed the Safe Routes Partnership, launched it with a steering committee of about 20 advocates, and created an affiliate model for the organization.
 Deb continuously sought to connect with others who shared the value of a healthier country (or convinced them of this value) by creating environments where being active could be the norm—for getting to school, work or anywhere, as well as for recreation.

 And she was the ultimate role model in that regard.
 She worked for two decades at local, regional, state and national levels, starting first in Marin County, California.
 She co-led the development of her state’s award-winning Safe Routes to School pilot program and helped create the nation’s first statewide program in California.
 Deb often credited her meeting with Congressman Oberstar, then the ranking member of the House Transportation and Infrastructure Committee, as a tipping point for her career.